bastensnoek/Intro_Python/README.md

 Here you can find info and links needed for the Python part of "BMW Bioinformatica & Genoomanalyse".\
 **This is a Pythin 2.7 course**

-**Computers will be available during the course**, however you can also try a local install.
+**Computers will be available during the course**, however you can also try to install it on your own laptop.

 **Installing Jupyter locally**\
 Jupyter notebooks is a user interface which makes writing and commenting on Python code more convenient.\